 Step B: Preview & Publish Your Recording with Captions

-Resize your video object on the page to ensure it is tall enough to view the closed captions.
+Resize your audio object on the page to ensure it is tall enough to view the closed captions.

 Enter Run or Preview mode.
 Play your recording and make sure that the closed captions appear.